 Analyse and synthesise sophisticated information, incorporate critique and demonstrate a high order of skill in the planning, execution and completion of a piece of original applied research demonstrated by:

-a significant body of creative work plus an 8-12,000 word exegesis or equivalent supporting document.
+a body of creative work plus an 8-12,000 word exegesis or equivalent supporting document.
 This document articulates how the work responds to a proposal, positions the work in a wider contemporary design context and discusses the impact and contribution of the work to sustainable design values.

 OR

-b) a significant body of creative scholarly work in the form of a 20-30,000 word thesis that is based on independent research and systematic engagement with contemporary and critical thinking in the chosen field.
+b) a body of creative scholarly work in the form of a 20-30,000 word thesis that is based on independent research and systematic engagement with contemporary and critical thinking in the chosen field.
 The thesis will discuss the roles and functions of design and the impact and contribution of the work to sustainable design values, positioning the work within a wider framework of academic and applied research.